 Each MPO has an approved, documented, and required public involvement process that is used in support of developing their respective LRTPs and TIPs.
 MDOT has also developed a public involvement plan which serves to guide public involvement outside the National Environmental Policy Act process.
-The public participation process for this Statewide Transportation Improvement Program and all the Transportation Improvement Programs referenced by this document will also meet the Federal Transit Administration public participation requirements for the Maryland Transit Administration's Program of Projects.
+The public participation process for this STIP and all the Transportation Improvement Programs referenced by this document will also meet the Federal public participation requirements.

 The Cumberland Area Metropolitan Planning Organization (CAMPO) population in the 2020 U.S. Census fell below the 50,000-threshold necessitating a Metropolitan Planning Organization (MPO).
 In compliance with the USDOT urban transportation planning guidelines, MDOT worked with the local elected officials in Cumberland, MD and the Allegany County planning staff to de-designate the CAMPO.
 The Allegany County Commissioners approved a Resolution at their October 5, 2023 meeting, disbanding the MPO effective June 30, 2024.
 The letter signed by Governor Wes Moore was sent to the USDOT on November 11, 2024.